-Answer: In order to set up a Romanian branch, you have to follow the same steps as those mentioned for the subsidiary but, there is no need to establish incorporation statutes.
+Answer: In order to set up a Romanian branch in 2022, you have to follow the same steps as those mentioned for the subsidiary but, there is no need to establish incorporation statutes.
 Some of the documents that are generally required when opening a branch include the following:

 - the foreign company’s certificate of incorporation;

 - information about its registered office, and other details about the founders, if required.

 - the identification details for the local branch representative.

 - Power of attorney for the branch representative

 - the annual financial statements of the parent company;

 - the minutes of the decision to open a branch in Romania.